- 13 Nov 18

 The Belfast duo, who are childhood friends, made their name online before moving onto producing and DJing.
 They’ve since graduated to commanding festivals around the world as a headlining live act.

 Those unfamiliar with house music tend to struggle differentiating a dance act to regular DJ’s at a local nightclub.
-What separates Andy Ferguson and Matt McBriar’s live performance from their DJ set is improvisation.
+What separates Andy Ferguson and Matt McBriar’s live performance from a DJ set is improvisation.
 On Friday night, songs were often far from the studio version.

 Bringing trademark sledgehammering synths, The Olympia felt more like a clammy underground Berlin techno club, less like a plush 19th century music hall.